Part 1 Understanding Chords

 • --X--

-• Play the first fret instead of the second fret on the B string and you can play the chord in A minor.
-Its hand shape is the same as the E major chord.
+• Play the first fret on the B string instead of the second fret to play the A minor chord.
+The hand shape is the same as the E major chord.

-6 Learn chords in F major.
-The chord in F major is similar to the chord in C major, but is squeezed.
-Don't worry about the two strings above.
+6 Learn the F major chord.
+The F major chord is similar to the C major chord, just compressed.
+Don’t worry about the top two strings.
 Place your ring finger on the third fret of the fourth string.
-Place the middle finger on the second fret of the third string.
+Place your middle finger on the second fret of the third string.
 Finally, place your index finger on the first fret of the second string.
-Only the four strings below will be used.
+Only the bottom four strings will be used.

 • --0--